 Have a great day, friends!

-Healthy and festive for Fall, these Pumpkin Bran Muffins are a simple solution for breakfast for snack.
-My kids love 'em because they don't taste healthy!
+Healthy and festive for Fall, this Pumpkin Bran Muffins Recipe is a simple solution for a breakfast snack.
+My kids love 'em and so will yours!

 Preheat oven to 350 degrees.
 Line 18 muffin tins with paper liners and set aside.